Sunday, July 29, 2012

 Adapted from Former Chef and Alton Brown

-Makes: 4-6 cocktails
+Yields: 4-6 cocktails

-3 Tbsp dijon mustard
+3 tablespoons dijon mustard

-3 Tbsp Worchestershire sauce
+3 tablespoons Worcestershire sauce

-2 Tbsp prepared horseradish
+2 tablespoons prepared horseradish

-2 Tbsp pickle brine
+2 tablespoons pickle brine

-1 big clove of garlic
+1 large clove of garlic

-1 pint of grape tomatoes
+1 pint grape tomatoes

-1 fresh jalapeno
+1 fresh jalapeño

 Juice from 2 lemons